Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Numerical Results

-Fig. \ref{fig:lqr-dp} illustrates the performance comparison of LQR control strategies for rotor angle $\delta$ (top) and angular velocity $\omega$ (bottom).
-The trajectories compare the controller using exact system parameters $M$ and $D$ (Control (True)) against the one using estimated parameters $\theta_M$ and $\theta_D$ (Control (DP)).
-A mechanical power perturbation of $\Delta P_m = 0.1$ is applied during the interval $t\in [1,2]$ (pink shaded region).
-The LQR controller is activated at $t=5$, indicated by the green vertical dotted line.
-The DP-based controller effectively stabilizes the system, yielding a trajectory that is nearly indistinguishable from the ground truth solution.
+Starting from the equilibrium initial condition $\xb=(0.5236,0)^T$, we simulate both the true system (\ref{eq:smib2}) and the DP model (\ref{eq:smib-inverse}) over the time interval $t\in[0,20]$.
+The physical parameters are set to $P_m=0.5$, $E=5$, $V_\infty=1$, $X=5$, $D=0.01$, and $M=0.1$.
+Fig.~\ref{fig:lqr-dp} compares the LQR control performance for rotor angle $\delta$ (top) and angular velocity $\omega$ (bottom).
+The trajectories obtained using the true parameters (Control (True)) are compared with those using the estimated parameters (Control (DP)).
+A mechanical power perturbation of $\Delta P_m = 0.1$ is applied over the interval $t\in [1,2]$ (pink shaded region), and the LQR controller is activated at $t=5$, indicated by the green dotted vertical line.
+The DP-based controller effectively stabilizes the system, producing trajectories that closely track those of the LQR controller designed with the true physical parameters.
 Quantitatively, the relative $\ell_2$ errors are $0.0032$ for $\delta$ and $0.028$ for $\omega$.
+The larger relative error in $\omega$ is consistent with the identification results in Table~\ref{tab:l2err_inverse}: $\theta_D$ carries substantial error, and this parameter uncertainty propagates into the closed-loop response.

-We note that the DP model preserve the same control structure as the governing equation, the resulting LQR gains coincide with the ideal solution when the learned parameters and Jacobians are sufficiently accurate.
-These finding underscore that DP approach effectively bridges the gap between system identification and practical control synthesis by enforcing hard physical constraints as defined in (\ref{eq:smib-inverse}).
+Importantly, the DP model preserves the same control-relevant structure as the governing equations.
+As a result, when the estimated parameters and corresponding Jacobians are sufficiently accurate, the resulting closed-loop trajectories closely match those obtained from the true-parameter controller, as quantified by the small trajectory errors above.
+These findings demonstrate that the DP approach bridges system identification and control synthesis by enforcing hard physical constraints, as defined in (\ref{eq:smib-inverse}).

 We next address the control problem using the NODE model.
-Although the governing equations are assumed to be unknown in this setting, the matrices $A$ and $B$ in (\ref{eq:smib-linearized}) can be approximated by computing the Jacobian of the learned vector field $\hat{\fb}(\xb,u; \theta)$ with respect to $\xb$ and $u$:
+Although the governing equations are assumed to be unknown in this setting, the matrices $A$ and $B$ in (\ref{eq:smib-linearized}) can be approximated from the learned vector field $\hat{\fb}(\xb,u; \theta)$ as